Tell us how you want to connect and we'll put you in touch with an agent.

 Summary

-- Keep plastic bags out of the recycling bin and don't bag recyclables
+Keep plastic bags out of the recycling bin.
+No bagged recyclables.

 Here are a few common household items and the best ways to dispose of them.